thanusiv/Open-Source-License-Validator/README.md

 - [Seaborn](https://seaborn.pydata.org/) - Statistical data visualization library
 - [Scikit-learn](https://scikit-learn.org/stable/) - Machine learning library
 - [fastText](https://fasttext.cc/) - One of the supervised ML models used

+## Wiki

+The report can be accessed directly from the repository or the [wiki]() for more information about each individual model, why things were done the way they were and additional things that were completed during the creation of this project.

 ## Acknowledgements